Russian invasion of Ukraine leaves more than 1.37 million refugees

 The mayor of the Ukrainian city of Mariupol announced this Saturday the start of the civilian evacuation from that strategic port on the Sea of Azov besieged by Russian forces and pro-Russian separatists.

 “The evacuation of the civilian population will begin at 11:00 a.m.
-(09:00 GMT),” said the mayor’s office, after an agreement with Russia for a temporary ceasefire this Saturday from 10:00 a.m. to 4:00 p.m. local (08:00-14:00 GMT).
+(09:00 GMT),” said the mayor’s office, following an agreement with Russia for a temporary ceasefire this Saturday from 10:00 a.m. to 4:00 p.m. local (08:00-14:00 GMT).

 “In total, several stages of evacuation will be necessary, divided into several days so that each person who wants to leave can do so,” added the same source in his Telegram account.
 The civilian evacuation corridor leads to the Ukrainian city of Zaporizhia, 220 kilometers to the northwest.

 Russia announced a ceasefire on Saturday. to allow the evacuation of civilians from two cities in southeastern Ukraine, Mariupol and Volnovakha.
-In the evening, the mayor of Mariupol, Vadim Boichenko, said that the city, which usually has about 450,000 inhabitants, was under a “lockdown”.
+In the evening, the mayor of Mariupol, Vadim Boichenko, said that the city, which usually has regarding 450,000 inhabitants, was under a “lockdown”.
 The pro-Russian separatist forces and the Russian army indicated on their side that the city was under siege.

 Control of Mariupol is of a strategic nature for Russia, because it would allow it to guarantee territorial continuity between its forces arriving from the Crimean peninsula and those from the pro-Russian separatist territories of the Ukrainian Donbas.